 This course includes a closed-book exam that consists of multiple-choice and essay questions, which is the only part of the course that is not online.

 The exam will take place on April 1st, 2019.
 The re-examination will take place on May 6th, 2019.

 The exam will take place on October 14th, 2019.
 The re-examination takes place on November 18th, 2019.

 If you are able and willing to take the exam in Utrecht, the Netherlands, we are available to proctor the exam for you without any costs.
 If you have to take the exam from a different location, you need a proctor.
 This proctor may ask you to pay for their expenses.
 Please read more about proctoring on our specific webpage.

 The exam is not compulsory.
 However, if you want to receive the Course Certificate and the credits, it is obligatory to take the exam.
-You are allowed to redo the exam once.
-The re-examination date will be announced as soon as possible.
+You are allowed to redo the exam once, however, only if you did the first exam and scored higher than 4.0.